-Initiative Description Phase 2 · · Create initiatives to incentive farmers to cluster into cooperatives and unions to improve market power and to increase value addition activities
+Initiative Description Phase 2 Incentivized cooperative and union aggregation and value addition Create initiatives to incentive farmers to cluster into cooperatives and unions to improve market power and to increase value addition activities

 The agriculture market has begun to see improvements in line with the Ministry of Agriculture's objective of market-oriented crop and livestock production.
 Value addition capabilities are growing for some commodities such as oil seeds, although this is still limited.
 There are burgeoning roles for cooperatives and unions in output aggregation as well as input demand collection and distribution, though links between MoA and cooperatives could be formalized or strengthened.